-Note that preschool education is not compulsory in Germany.
-In some regions, children are enrolled in preschool when they are 5 years old so that they can have preparatory courses before joining primary school.
+Note that pre-school education is not compulsory in Germany.
+In some regions, children are enrolled in pre-school when they are 5 years old so that they can have preparatory courses before joining primary school.

 Childminders and nannies

-You can also hire a nanny or an "au pair" to look after your child for a few hours on a regular basis or in the afternoon.
+You can also hire a nanny or an "au pair" to look after your child for a few hours on a regular basis or in the afternoons.
 Nannies and "au pairs" can be found through word-of-mouth, on the Internet, or through specialized agencies.
 These are generally paid per hour.